+The RN to B.S. in Nursing program at Penn State Behrend allows diploma and associate degree-prepared nurses to obtain a bachelor’s degree.
 The curriculum is divided into phases that allow students to build upon previous knowledge as they progress.
-Students spend only one day per week on campus and all course work is completed in three semesters.
+Students spend only one day per week on campus and all course work can be completed in three semesters, or longer, if the student chooses to do so.
 The program incorporates a blend of in-class, web-enhanced, and online courses over seven-week sessions.
 This allows students who are limited by location or employment a greater opportunity to participate.

 Students receive extensive support including a mentor, computer assistance, tutoring and writing center services, access to Penn State’s course management system, an extensive library collection, and online or in-person access to project staff and faculty members.

 Historically, bachelor’s-prepared nurses demonstrate stronger professional-level skills such as communication, critical-thinking, problem-solving, leadership, professional integration and research/ evaluation.
 This program helps prepare students to meet the many changes in the health care field by expanding and enhancing an existing nursing education.

 In addition to upgrading skills, the program prepares students for advancing their practice as clinical leaders, nurse managers, and preparation for entrance to master’s degree programs.
 A bachelor’s degree is required for admission to graduate level programs.

 Below is a typical course sequence for the Nursing bachelor's degree program.
 Schedules will vary by student, depending on areas of interest.
 For further information regarding the RN to B.S. program refer to the RN to B.S.
 Student Handbook.

 Current students: Refer to the University Bulletin for more detailed course recommendations and descriptions.